Harry Behn

-Harry Behn (September 24, 1898 – September 6, 1973) was an American screenwriter and children's author.
+Harry Behn (September 24, 1898 – September 6, 1973) was an American former screenwriter.

 He was involved in writing scenes and continuities for a number of screenplays, including the war film The Big Parade in 1925, and Hell's Angels.
 He graduated from Harvard University in 1922.
+Behn retired from screenwriting in the 1930s; he worked as a creative writing professor at the University of Arizona from 1938 to 1947 and co-founded the University of Arizona Press; he would later move to Connecticut and transition to children's literature.
+He died in Seville in 1973 during a trip.
+His son, Peter Behn was cast as young Thumper in the film Bambi.